varun2264/MNProximityManager-Android-SDK/README.md

 }
 ```

-At any moment the user tracking info can removed by calling _MobiquityManager.removeTrackingUserInformation_,from that point onwards no custom user info will be appended to the requests.
+At any moment the user tracking info can be removed by calling _MobiquityManager.removeTrackingUserInformation_,from that point onwards no custom user info will be appended to the requests.

 ---